Vonage/vonage-python-sdk/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)
 ![Total lines](https://sloc.xyz/github/vonage/vonage-python-sdk)

-This is the Python server SDK for Vonage's API.
+This is the Python server SDK to help you use Vonage APIs in your Python application.
 To use it you'll need a Vonage account.
-Sign up [for free at vonage.com][signup].
+[Sign up for free on the Vonage site](https://ui.idp.vonage.com/ui/auth/registration).

+### Contents:

 - [Installation](#installation)
 - [Migration Guides](#migration-guides)